cis-ks/barcode/README.md

 #### Keywords:

 `\FNC1`
-- used in `d` - Data option as a part of the data string.
+- used in Data as a part of the data string.
 - when used, it is replaced with a Group separator &lt;GS&gt; ASCII char 29 in encoded data string.
 - it should be used to terminate variable length GS1 Application Identifiers in GS1 128 and GS1 DataMatrix barcodes.
-- if needed, you can replace `\FNC1` keyword with `yourKeyword` in barcode.php file, the functionality will remain.
-Do not forget to replace all occurrences.
-- available in barcode symbologies:
+- available in barcode symbology:
 ```
-    ean-128     gs1-dmtx-s    gs1-qr-l   gs1-qr-q
-    gs1-dmtx    gs1-dmtx-r    gs1-qr-m   gs1-qr-h
+    EAN_128     GS1_DMTX_S    GS1_QR_L   GS1_QR_Q
+    GS1_DMTX    GS1_DMTX_R    GS1_QR_M   GS1_QR_H
 ```
 - Do not confuse this with &lt;FNC1&gt; character.
 Initially, it was intended to use the &lt;FNC1&gt; character as a separator character, but since according to [this stackoverflow answer](https://stackoverflow.com/questions/31318648/what-is-the-actual-hex-binary-value-of-the-gs1-fnc1-character/31322815#31322815) by Terry Burton, FNC1 is a non-data character that requires special treatment.
-And I dont want to fizzle around this when it is not necessary.
+And I don't want to fizzle around this when it is not necessary.
 Instead, I decided to use the &lt;GS&gt; character.
 According to the [GS1 General Specifications](https://www.gs1.org/standards/barcodes-epcrfid-id-keys/gs1-general-specifications), the &lt;FNC1&gt; and &lt;GS&gt; characters are in the role of a separator character substitutes.
 The `\FNC1` remained as a keyword for its uniqueness.
 If you need, you can replace it with `\GS` or any other keyword you consider unique.